Skip to main content

 If an ecosystem lost a keystone species, which outcome would be expected?

-If an ecosystem were to lose a keystone species, what outcomes might be expected?
-For example, would the oxygen supply in the ecosystem be depleted?
-Would we see dramatic changes in the population numbers of other species?
-Might the temperature of the ecosystem increase?
-Could a new keystone species potentially take the place of the old one?
+If an ecosystem lost a keystone species, which outcome would be expected?
+The oxygen supply in the ecosystem would be depleted.
+The population numbers of other species would change dramatically.
+The temperature of the ecosystem would increase.
+A new keystone species would replace the old keystone species.

 4 Answers